 If your new car doesn’t have a spare wheel, it will come with a car tyre puncture repair kit instead.

-These puncture repair kits are not terribly popular among drivers, but if you have one, you should know how to use a tyre repair kit.
+These tyre sealant kits are not terribly popular among drivers, but if you have one, you should know how to use a tyre repair kit

-Once you've detected a puncture, pull over and stop somewhere safe - ideally away from traffic.
+Once you've detected a puncture, pull over and stop in a safe place - ideally away from traffic.

 Apply your handbrake and switch off the engine.